LCAS/tips-and-tricks/wiki/Jetson-Oddities-and-Tutorials.md

 A link to download **15.13.0.50** for the D435i can be found [here](https://www.intelrealsense.com/download/19295/?-545513842.1652797067)

 # Known Issues
 - Native ROS installs on AARCH do not come with gazebo.
-Docker is your friend
+Docker is your friend for gazebo

 # Appendix A: Example commands to flash JetPack 6.2 onto Orion AGX 64GB
+> A PC with Desktop Environment is required
 ```bash
 # To fix "Known Issues"
 sudo apt install qemu-user-static binfmt-support